philadams-zz/philadams.net/src/quotes.md

 > The future starts today, not tomorrow. _Pope John Paul II_

 -
+> In every job that must be done, there is an element of fun.
+You find the fun,
+> and - SNAP - the job's a game! _Mary Poppins_

+-
 > We have more power than will; and it is often by way of excuse to
 > ourselves that we fancy things are impossible.
 > _Francois Duc de la Rochefoucauld_